FAQ

 Can I receive feedback about my application?

 Due to the large number of applicants and time constraints, we regret not being able to give one-on-one feedback about application material.
-However, each of the discipline specific guidelines has a checklist to help guide applicants on how to avoid common mistakes when applying.

 You can also find general feedback and useful tips for creating a strong application here.